 Property Owner Wins Short-Term Rental Case

 The Wisconsin Court of Appeals recently held that a property owner can use their property for rentals.
 At issue was whether a restrictive covenant which prohibited commercial use prevented short-term rentals.
-The Court held that such use was not prohibited.
+The Court held that the use was not prohibited.

 What Is A Restrictive Covenant?